rakeshshriwas/angular-interview-questions/README.md

 	}
 	```
 59. ### What are dynamic components?
-    Dynamic components are the components in which the component's location in the application is not defined at build time i.e. they are not used in any angular template.
-Instead, the component is instantiated and placed in the application at runtime.
+   Dynamic components in Angular are components that are created and inserted into the DOM at runtime

 79. ### What is standalone component?
     A standalone component is a type of component which is not part of any Angular module.
 It provides a simplified way to build Angular applications.